Ashley Stroehlein

-Ashley Stroehlein is a sports anchor and reporter for NBC Charlotte, as well as a sideline reporter for ESPN's college football coverage.
+Ashley Stroehlein is a sideline reporter for ESPN's college football coverage and host on SiriusXM's sports platforms.
 She previously worked as a sideline reporter for NFL Network's coverage of Conference USA in 2019, a host and reporter for Bristol Motor Speedway's NASCAR coverage and an in-game host for the Charlotte Checkers and Charlotte Knights.
-Stroehlein also does a weekly segment on Sports Radio WFNZ.
+Stroehlein is also a former sports anchor and reporter for NBC Charlotte and WBTV.

 Early life and college

 Stroehlein is a native of Council, Virginia.
 She is a former Virginia High School League Scholar/Athlete of the Year, Wendy's Heisman Finalist, WJHL Female Student/Athlete of the Year, earned All-District Honors in Basketball, Volleyball, Softball, Track, and Cross Country.
 Stroehlein graduated valedictorian of her class and attended Radford University on an academic scholarship.
 During her time at Radford she worked in athletics, played intramurals, and went on to graduate with honors, majoring in Mathematics.